 Data analytics helps media and broadcasting companies gain real-time insights into the success or failure of their products and promotion effectiveness.
 Netflix effectively used data analytics to make its show The House of Cards a runaway success.
 They used data to make content suggestions and create content that their viewers would like to see.
 The Weather Channel too leveraged analytics to rebrand itself to The Weather Company and create new products.
 Media and broadcasting companies can not only gauge the effectiveness of their shows with analytics but also gain real-time understanding of the effectiveness of their campaigns.
 Instead of waiting for weeks after launching a campaign, these companies can use advanced data analytics and BI solutions to see how the audience perceives the ads and in the case of a negative reaction (the cost of which can run into millions) take remedial action immediately.

-Analytics can also be utilized for channel analysis to assess to understand the type of customers the channel reaches, the profitability of each channel, and the impact of technology across the channels etc. It can be used to effectively comprehend the demographic characteristics of the customers, identify underserved market segments and fine-tune forecasting and planning with the help of multidimensional analysis applications.
-By effectively analyzing consumer trends with the offerings, media and broadcasting companies can also identify the right time to retire content assets and/or unprofitable delivery channels.
+Analytics can also be utilised for channel analysis to assess to understand the type of customers the channel reaches, the profitability of each channel, and the impact of technology across the channels etc. It can be used to effectively comprehend the demographic characteristics of the customers, identify underserved market segments and fine-tune forecasting and planning with the help of multidimensional analysis applications.
+By effectively analysing consumer trends with the offerings, media and broadcasting companies can also identify the right time to retire content assets and/or unprofitable delivery channels.

 Leveraging Greater Delivery Channels